chowritam/chowritam/README.md

 #  Hi, I'm Ritam

-### 💻 Full-Stack Developer & Creative Coder
+### 💻AI/ML & Robotics Developer
-Building minimalist solutions and experimenting with cinematic visuals.
-Currently focused on building scalable applications and exploring the intersection of hardware and software.
+Building intelligent systems and experimenting with robotics, embedded hardware, and AI.
+Currently focused on learning, building, and exploring the intersection of hardware, software, and intelligent systems.

 ---